salvatore-lorenzo/quantum-palermo-home/content/authors/enrico-di-benedetto/_index.md

 user_groups:
 - PhD Students
 ---
 I graduated from University of Palermo in 2023, where I subsequently joined the group of my thesis advisor Prof. Ciccarello.
 My Master’s Thesis was conducted partly during a stay at the Institute of Fundamental Physics, where I had the chance to work on “Quantum Optics near a Flat Band” together with Dr. A. Gonzalez-Tudela.
-My interests span a broad are of subjects, primarily (topological) photonics but also solid-state physics in its entirety.
+My interests span a broad area of subjects, primarily (topological) photonics but also solid-state physics in its entirety.
 When I’m not working, most likely I am either listening to music or spending some quality time with my dog.